MaikuB/flutter_appauth/flutter_appauth/README.md

   // Handle other errors.
 }

-The `FlutterAppAuthPlatformErrorDetails` object contains all the error information from the underlying platforms, including what's speficied in the [RFC](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2).
+The `FlutterAppAuthPlatformErrorDetails` object contains all the error information from the underlying platform's AppAuth SDK.

+This includes the error codes specified in the [RFC](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2).

 ```